arshita30/uyghur_asr/README.md

     pip install -r requirements.txt
     ```

-3.  **Data Setup:**
+3.  **Data Setup**

-    * The complete dataset is included within this repository.
+The dataset for this project is provided as a single compressed file (e.g., `data.zip`) within this repository.

-    * The script is already configured with the correct relative paths to use this data.
-    * After cloning the repository, no data downloads or path configuration changes are required.
-The project is ready to run.
+    a.
+Unzip the File
+        Before running the notebook, you **must unzip this file**.
+This will create a directory containing the following:
+        * `train.csv`
+        * `test.csv`
+        * `sample.csv`
+        * `wavs/` (a folder containing all the audio files)

+    b.
+Ready to Go
+        The Jupyter Notebook is already configured to read data from this unzipped directory.
+Once the file is unzipped, no further setup or path changes are needed in the code.
 ---

 ## ⚙️ How to Run